 If you’re determined to catch a fish or two, you’re going to need your fishing gear.

 There is bound to be some downtime while you’re camping, and reading a good book is a great way to spend that time relaxing.

 Many families are into board games and cards, and we think they’re a great way to enjoy some time with your family.
 Opt for games that don’t have many pieces to them, so you don’t risk losing some on your trip.

 If you’re camping somewhere near the beach, you’ll want these bare minimum items:

 - Beach towel

 If you’re planning on camping a few times this summer you’ll definitely want to pick up this cost-saving bit of gear.
 By joining KOA Rewards, you will gain access to some seriously great benefits that will save you big this summer and the rest of the year.

 - Rewards points that accumulate for discounts on futures stays

-- Free night of camping during Value Kard Rewards Appreciation Weekend
+- Free night of camping during KOA Rewards Appreciation Weekend

 There are a number of other things you can bring with you camping, but this is a great place to start to ensure you’ve got all of the necessities.